seanvree/homepage/README.md

    var weatherApiKey = ' YOUR KEY HERE ';
 ```

 - **TICKER DATA:** You will need to create your own feed.mikle ticker widget where you can customize your RSS news sources and style.
 To do so, go to https://feed.mikle.com, create an account, and replicate the settings of the screenshot image `/img/feedmikle.jpg ` located in this repo.
-You will then have your own custom ticker widget URL which you will then input into index.html as outlined below.

- feed.mikle.com widget ticker link in **`/index.html` : Line 287**:
+You will then have your own custom ticker widget URL which you will then input into  **`/index.html` : Line 287**:

  ```
  <script src="https://feed.mikle.com/js/fw-loader.js" data-fw-param=" YOUR NUMBER HERE "></script>